IncioMan/d3.js_in_action/notes.md

 In order to avoid having the element below the others (for example in case this elements is enlarged and overlaps the neighobors) d3 functions can be used `<d3selectiom>.raise()` or lower().
 Make sure you are selecting the right level.
 In case not navigate the tree using `d3.select(this.parentElement)` and raise that.
 Alternatively, in native JS `this.parentElement.appendChild(this);`

 * `style("pointer-events","none");` can be used to disable events (mouseover, out) fired by this element

+### Chapter 4

+* To create a line, use d3.line() which takes a generator for mapping x .x() values and y .y() values (scaled) and returns a function.
+Then pass this returned function to the **d** attribute of the path element to draw the line.
+* Use d3.line().defined(*function for each data point returning a boolean*) method to not interpolate points in the data (not shown in this example)
+* The interpolation method for the line can be selected using the .curve() method: cardinal, basis, step
+* Axis can be styled using css selectors (.ticks > line/text) or via the .call method when drawing the axis